prescottprue/react-redux-firebase/docs/roadmap.md

 #### Features
 * Config option for populated items updating when changed - [#69](https://github.com/prescottprue/react-redux-firebase/issues/69)
 * Config option to not remove all data on logout (potential config syntax: `preserveOnLogout: ['todos']`)
-* Integration for [`react-native-firebase`](https://github.com/invertase/react-native-firebase) for using Firebase native modules instead of JS library
+* Integration for [`react-native-firebase`](https://github.com/invertase/react-native-firebase) for using Firebase native modules instead of JS library (allowing for instance to be passed in).
 * Integration for [`react-native-google-signin`](https://github.com/devfd/react-native-google-signin) to simplify react-native authentication implementation
 * Nested populates - [#85](https://github.com/prescottprue/react-redux-firebase/issues/85)